Azure/iotc-device-bridge/README.md

 **1,500 device messages per minute**.
 You can learn more about the [Azure Function hosting options in documentation](https://docs.microsoft.com/en-us/azure/azure-functions/functions-scale).

-To use an App Service Plan instead of a consumption plan, edit the custom template before deploying.
+To use a dedicated App Service Plan instead of a consumption plan, edit the custom template before deploying.
 Click the `Edit template` button.

  ![Edit template](assets/editTemplate.PNG "Edit template")